grahambrooks/genie/README.md

 Genie allows users to interact with the ChatGPT API, Ollama for AI operations.
 Genie can be built into larger scripted applications in the usual Unix way by piping input into the app and output into other apps.

-For more complex tasks Genie can run scripts written in yaml.
+For more complex tasks, Genie can run scripts written in YAML.

-If you do a quick search of the internet or GitHub for projects that are using ChatGPT in some way you will find quite a few.
+If you do a quick search of the internet or GitHub for projects that are using ChatGPT in some way, you will find quite a few.
-Many use interpreted languages and need your system to be setup to use the toolchain and dependencies. genie is written in rust.
+Many use interpreted languages and need your system to be set up to use the toolchain and dependencies. genie is written in rust.
 A key goal of the project is to make it super easy to install.
-Typically download a single binary and you're done. ( except fo the small dependency on an OpenAI application key)
+Typically, download a single binary and you're done. (except for the small dependency on an OpenAI application key)

 As a cli the application can accept input from other tools.